-This project involved a mixed-use 12-story art building that was built in the early 2000's.
+This project involved a mixed-use 12-story Art Deco building (not the one pictured ;-) that was built in the early 2000's.
 The first four levels of the building are a combination of retail and parking, and the upper eight levels are residential units.
 Beginning in January 2008 and continuing for the next year and a half, leaks from burst pipes in the CPVC plumbing system were discovered in the fourth-floor garage, residential and commercial units.
 The Owner spent $575,000 repairing the damage, so the subcontractor that installed the CPVC plumbing system in the building was served a "notice of defect".
 The Owner then retained an Expert who recommended a full water distribution system replacement.

 PFCS was hired by the plumbing installation company, and applied our Building Performance Analysis (BPA) Process to the problem:

 Report / Repair Recommendations